Peter Sculthorpe: Don Banks Music Award

+Australian Academy of the Humanities

+Sculthorpe was elected a Fellow of the Australian Academy of the Humanities (FAHA) in 1991.

 Death and legacy

-His autobiography, entitled Sun Music: Journeys and Reflections From a Composer's Life, was published in 1999.

 Sculthorpe died in Sydney on 8 August 2014 at the age of 85.
 His home in Holdsworth St, Woollahra was sold in May 2015 to the fashion identity and philanthropist Peter Weiss.

 Peter Sculthorpe Fellowship

 In 2014, the Government of New South Wales and the Sydney Conservatorium announced a new award worth A$30,000 to honour Sculthorpe's life.
 The Peter Sculthorpe Fellowship would be offered biennially to support the career of an emerging composer or instrumentalist based in New South Wales who performs and produces new Australian music.